telefonicaid/fiware-orion/doc/manuals/devel/README.md

 ## src/lib/parse/
-The **parse** library contains types and functions that are common to all types of parsing.
+The **parse** library contains types and functions that are common to all types of payload parsing.
-It is really a reminiscent from when the broker supported XML (nowadays removed) apart from JSON and its contents could be moved to other libraries and this library thus be eliminated.
+This library is really a reminiscent from the days when the broker supported XML (nowadays removed) apart from JSON and its contents could be moved to some other library and this library thus be eliminated.

-However, as parsing of text is a very simple task, this never got its own directory/library but resides here in the common part.
+However, as parsing of text is a very simple task, test parsing never got its own directory/library and resides here in the common part.

 <a name='flow-pp-02'></a>
 ![Parsing a text payload](images/Flow-PP-02.png)